RakhithJK/rnwood-smtp4dev-wiki/Configuration.md

                                headers is left unmodified).
 The sender of each message is used if not specified.
       --relayusername=VALUE  The username for the SMTP server used to relay messages.
-If "" no authentication is attempted --relaypassword=VALUE  The password for the SMTP server used to relay messages
+If value empty no authentication is attempted --relaypassword=VALUE  The password for the SMTP server used to relay messages
 ```